CortSmith/AWS-BlenderRendering/README.md

 - On the left-hand side column there is a list of services for ec2. \
 Under Network & Security, find and select Security Groups.

-- On the top right of the page, click the Create Security Group button.
+- On the top left of the page, click the Create Security Group button.

 - Enter a name and description.